 After purchasing and listening to several books I decided I liked the service enough to sign up for their monthly membership plan.
 At the time I signed up they offered the first audiobook free, after which I pay $14.99 per month for 1 book credit, which lets me purchase almost any audiobook, rolls over from month to month, and doesn’t expire.
 Considering many long audiobooks are over $30 or $40, this is a great price and very close to that of Audible.
 I have found there are a very small number of books they can’t offer as part of their monthly membership because of publisher restrictions, but these they usually offer at discounted prices to make up for that.
 And in addition to the book a month I can also purchase any other book at a discount, currently 30% off.

 If you decide to sign up I’d appreciate it if you use my referral link for Libro.fm.
-That lets me get a free book if you decide to sign up as a paying member of their service.
+That lets me get a free book if you sign up as a paying member of their service.
 But even if you decide not to, I recommend checking out both LibriVox and Libro.fm if you’re interested in audiobooks.
 Both offer DRM-free books, LibriVox books are free, and Libro.fm helps support local independent bookstores.

 Happy reading (or listening)!